MeeraGanesan/Pacman-AI/README.md

 # Pacman-AI-Part1
-Note: Code is kept private, but can share on a need-to-know basis.
+Note: Code is kept private.

 This project implements various search algorithms that takes Pacman to the goal state.